ksk-S/ModellingHallucinations/README.md

 ### Validations

-[run_validation.sh](run_validation.sh): Run all the conditions with 32 different initial images, which were used for psychedelic survey (see the paper[1] for details).
+[run_validation.sh](run_validation.sh): Run all the conditions with 32 different initial images, which were used for psychedelic survey.
+The generated images are also found in [the OSF storage](https://osf.io/nr4ke/files/osfstorage).